luo964973791/rook/Documentation/ceph-advanced-configuration.md

 done
 ```

 The output should look something like this.
-Note that OSDs on the same node will show duplicate information.

 ```console
 Pod:  osd-m2fz2